Temple of Venus and Roma

-The Temple of Venus and Roma (Latin: Aedes Veneris et Romae) is thought to have been the largest temple in Ancient Rome.
-Located on the Velian Hill, between the eastern edge of the Forum Romanum and the Colosseum, it was dedicated to the goddesses Venus Felix ("Venus the Bringer of Good Fortune") and Roma Aeterna ("Eternal Rome").
+The Temple of Venus and Roma (Aedes Veneris et Romae) is thought to have been the largest temple in Ancient Rome.
+Located on the Velian Hill, between the eastern edge of the Forum Romanum and the Colosseum, it was dedicated to the goddesses Venus Felix (Venus the Bringer of Good Fortune) and Roma Aeterna (Eternal Rome).

-The building was the creation of the emperor Hadrian and construction began in 121.
+The building was the creation of the emperor Hadrian and construction began in 121 AD.
 It was officially inaugurated by Hadrian in 135, and finished in 141 under Antoninus Pius.
 Damaged by fire in 307, it was restored with alterations by the emperor Maxentius.

 History

 The temple was erected on the remains of the Domus Transitoria and Domus Aurea, two mansions commissioned by the disgraced Emperor Nero.
 Buried intact beneath the temple is an elaborate domed rotunda from the Domus Transitoria, with marble-lined pools and paving in multicoloured opus sectile.

-Unimpressed by Hadrian's architectural design for the temple, his most brilliant architect, Apollodorus, made a scornful remark on the size of the seated statues within the cellae, saying that they would surely hurt their heads if they tried to stand up from their thrones.
+Unimpressed by Hadrian's architectural design for the temple, his architect, Apollodorus, made a scornful remark on the size of the seated statues within the cellae, saying that they would surely hurt their heads if they tried to stand up from their thrones.
 Apollodorus was banished and executed not long after this.

 According to the ancient historian Ammianus Marcellinus, the temple was among the great buildings of Rome which astonished the Emperor Constantius II on his visit to the city in 357.

 The sanctuary was closed during the persecution of pagans in the late Roman Empire.
 Restoration was performed under the short-lived usurper Eugenius (392–394), a Christian sympathetic to pagan worship.
 However, as with many of Rome's majestic ancient buildings, the temple was later targeted for its rich materials.
 In 630, with the consent of the Emperor Heraclius, Pope Honorius I removed the gilt-bronze tiles from the roof of the temple for the adornment of St. Peter's.

 A severe earthquake at the beginning of the 9th century is believed to have destroyed the temple.
 Around 850 Pope Leo IV ordered the building of a new church, Santa Maria Nova, on the ruins of the temple.
 After a major rebuilding in 1612, this church was renamed Santa Francesca Romana, incorporating Roma's cella as the belltower.
-A somewhat fanciful veduta engraving by Giovanni Battista Mercati depicts the site in 1629.
+A veduta engraving by Giovanni Battista Mercati depicts the site in 1629.
 The vast quantity of marble that once adorned the temple has all but disappeared due to its use as a raw material for building projects from the Middle Ages onwards.
-The Italian archaeologist Rodolfo Amedeo Lanciani makes reference to his discovery of a lime kiln in close proximity to the temple in his work The Destruction of Ancient Rome.
+The Italian archaeologist Rodolfo Lanciani makes reference to his discovery of a lime kiln in close proximity to the temple in his work The Destruction of Ancient Rome.